SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Experimental Results

-Having illustrated the potential benefit of static acquisition functions, we now move on to quantify the effect of incorporating temporal information on generalization performance.
-In Figs.~\ref{fig:matrices_D1} and \ref{fig:matrices_D5}, we illustrate the percent change in the AUC when using $\mathrm{MCP}$, with and without tracked acquisition functions, relative to $\mathrm{MCD}$.
-We find that tracked acquisition functions are most useful when the initial size of the labelled dataset is small ($\downarrow \beta$ values) (red rectangle).
-For example, incorporating temporal information into $\mathrm{BALD}$ at $\beta=0.1$ improves the generalization performance by $11\%$.
-We hypothesize that this improvement is due to the increased enumeration of hypotheses over time, which in turn, results in a more reliable approximation of the version space.
+We now transition to quantifying the marginal benefit of incorporating temporal information into the acquisition functions.
+In Fig.~\ref{fig:matrices_D1}, the panel on the left illustrates the percent change in the AUC when comparing $\mathrm{MCP}$ to $\mathrm{MCD}$ while using \textit{static} acquisition functions.
+The panel on the right, however, depicts the results after having incorporated temporal information into the acquisition functions used alongside $\mathrm{MCP}$.
+Hence, the naming $\mathrm{MCP \ Temporal}$.
+We find that tracked acquisition functions add value when the size of the labelled dataset is small ($\downarrow F$) (red rectangle).
+For example, transitioning from $\mathrm{MCP \ Static}$ to $\mathrm{MCP \ Temporal}$ when exploiting $\mathrm{BALD}$ at $F=0.1$ improves the $\mathrm{AUC}$ by $11\%$.
+Similar improvements can be seen in Appendix~\ref{appendix:effect_of_temporal_functions}.
+We hypothesize that this improvement is due to the increased diversity, and number, of hypotheses available when considering temporal information, thus eliminating unsuitable hypotheses at a greater rate.